ryanb8/rrwc/README.md

 Run `just download-test-texts` to download all the texts for benchmarking.

-Run `just benchmark <version_1> <version_2>` to compare to versions with the benchmark script.
+Run `just benchmark <version_1> <version_2>` to compare two versions with the benchmark script.
 Currently supported versions are:
 - `wc` - the GNU tool
 - My implementations:
   - `naive` - the 2 minute version
   - `low_level_buf_reader` - a low level loop that processes character by character using a bufreader for io.
 This is the best implementation so far.
-- My Misfit toys, not trustworthy implementations:
+- My misfit toys- not trustworthy implementations:
   - `low_level_full_file`
   - `low_level_custom_buffer`
   - `naive_rayon`